3100 Capital Mall Drive SW

 530 Alta Street SW

 Developed in 1982, this park was the vision of retired United States Army Colonel Yauger.
-Its 40 acres offer a wide range of recreation experiences: four multi-use sports fields with concession stand, jogging path, skate court, playground, horseshoe pits, community gardens and educational facility, and opportunities for viewing nature.
+Its 40 acres offer a wide range of recreation experiences: four ballfields (three lighted) that in fall and winter convert to three soccer fields, concession stand, jogging path, skate court, playground, horseshoe pits, community gardens and educational facility, pump track, and opportunities for viewing nature.

 The most unusual feature of the park is the created wetland, which serves as a stormwater retention pond during heavy rains that would otherwise flood nearby streets.
 When it’s not filled to capacity, the area provides aquatic and upland habitat, inviting a variety of waterfowl into one of Olympia’s most urban environments.